stefangary/Cloud-Data-Transfer-Speed-Benchmarks/README.md

 # Benchmarking Cloud Storage Read Throughput for Big Data with Dask
 *Jacob Green*

-The work of [Ryan Abernathey](https://github.com/earthcube2020/ec20_abernathey_etal) is expanded upon in this repository, aiming to benchmark cloud storage read throughput of file types essential to Machine Learning, Geospatial, & Weather applications.
+The work of [Ryan Abernathey et al.](https://github.com/earthcube2020/ec20_abernathey_etal) is expanded upon in this repository, aiming to benchmark cloud storage read throughput of file types essential to Machine Learning, Geospatial, & Weather applications.
 As the need for on-demand retrival from cloud-based stores increases, documenting the access speeds of widely-used file types is more important than ever before.
 By using Dask, a pythonic parallel computation library, we can measure the strengths, limitations, and overall performance of parallel reads from the cloud.

 The goals of this benchmarking are:
-- Measuring read throughput for CSV, NetCDF, and grib2 data formats.
+- Measuring read throughput for CSV and NetCDF data formats.
 These are file types that many are familiar with, and to this day are widely used in all industries.
-- Comparing these classic file formats with the read throughput of their cloud native counterparts: Parquet, TileDB, and Zarr
+- Comparing these classic file formats with the read throughput of their cloud native counterparts: Parquet, TileDB Embedded, and Zarr
-- Analyzing any gains or drops in read performance when partitioning big data into subfiles.
+- Analyzing any gains or drops in read performance when configuring each format with different chunk sizes & compression algorithms.
 This goal is partiularly important because it will set a precendent on the optimal amount of preprocessing a data set will need before it can be accessed from cloud storage.
 - Testing different clouds and how much they alter read speed performance
 - Calculating an estimate of storage & egress costs for the same data across different clouds.
 Keep in mind that the cost estimate will only be for the data tested in this project, but should give a solid basis for price differences between each cloud.